theabrahamaudu/credit_card_default_predictor/README.md

   - Return predicted outcome as float

 ## Frontend Structure
 The frontend is built with Streamlit.
-It works by:
+How it works:
-  - Promting the user to upload customer credit card data as .csv file
+  - Promts the user to upload customer credit card data as .csv file
+  - Validates data and displays error message if uploaded data does not match model requirements
-  - Allowing the user to select a preferred prediction model only if file has been uploaded
+  - Allows the user to select a preferred prediction model only if the right file type has been uploaded
   - Makes a post request to the prediction endpoint with data provided by user
   - Displays a formatted version of the request response